aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 [username@g0001 ~]$
 ```

+The `lsb_release -d` command specified in the definition file is executed and the result is printed.

 ## Container Library (Experimental)

 You can push your container images to Container Library and make those available to other ABCI users.
 Each user can store up to a total of 100 GiB.

 !!! note
-    Container images pushed to the Container Library cannot be configured for access control.
-This means that anyone who uses ABCI will be able to access it, so make sure the container images are appropriate.
+    There is no access control function for the container images pushed to Container Library.
+This means that anyone who uses ABCI will be able to access them, so make sure the container images are appropriate.

-### Current Restriction
+### Current Restrictions

-* Uploading a container image of 64 MiB or more is not allowed, but you can create a container image in a remote build.
+* Uploading a container image of 64 MiB or more is not possible, but you can create a container image in a remote build.
 * You cannot get a list of uploaded container images.

 ### Creating and Registering Signing Keys for a Container Image

-To push a container image to the Container Library and publish it in ABCI, create a key pair and register the public key in Keystore.The author of the container image can sign the container image using the private key, and the user of the container image can verify the signature using the public key registered in the Keystore.
+To push a container image to Container Library and publish it in ABCI, create a key pair and register the public key in Keystore.The author of the container image can sign the container image using the private key, and the user of the container image can verify the signature using the public key registered in Keystore.

 #### Creating Key Pairs